 The Legislature convenes for its first regular session on the first Wednesday of December, following the general election.
 The statutory adjournment date for the first regular session is the third Wednesday in June.
 The second regular session begins on the first Wednesday after the first Tuesday of January in the subsequent even-numbered year, and has a statutory adjournment date of the third Wednesday in April.

-Check back soon to see a gallery highlighting the beautiful views that you can see while visiting our state and you will truly understand why we are “Vacationland.”
+Check back soon to see a gallery highlighting the beautiful views you can see while visiting our State, and you will truly understand why Maine is called "Vacationland."

 Current Session Highlights